aakashpk/project1_ecen5013-002/README.md

 * `make client` to build the external socket request client
 * Run `make clean` before changing platforms
 * `make unittest` to run unittests
+* Run `./project1 -f logfilename` to provide a Log file name, if parameters are not proper filename defaults to project1logfile.log

 ## Files in Repo